nesi/snakemake_workshop/workshop_material/02_setup.md

 conda config --add channels conda-forge
 ```

-## Create an conda environment to work in
+## Create a conda environment

-With Miniconda, we can create a conda environment which acts as a space contained from the rest of the machine in which to install all the necessary software to run our workflow, supporting the portability and reproducibility of your workflow
+With Miniconda, we can create a conda environment which acts as a space contained from the rest of the machine in which our workflow will automatically install all the necessary software it uses, supporting the portability and reproducibility of your workflow.

-Create a conda environment (called `demo_workflow_env`) that has python and Snakemake installed (and all it dependant software)
+Create a conda environment (called `demo_workflow_env`) that has python and Snakemake installed (and all it's dependant software)

 ```bash
 conda create -n demo_workflow_env python=3.7.6 snakemake=5.28.0